zhenyangze/laravel-modules-helper/README.md

 # laravel modules helper
-this is a package for creating restful api with `Caffeinated Modules`, the first version is aim to ***create restful api*** in modules.
+this is a package for creating restful api with `nwidart/laravel-modules`, the first version is aim to ***create restful api*** in modules.

 ## Quick Installation
 Begin by installing the package through Composer.